minoriwww/object-oriented-Language-Comparison/Comparison.md

     Java: All code belongs to a package, although that package need not be explicitly named.
 Code from other packages is accessed by prefixing the package name before the appropriate identifier.

-    Python: 1)	Local Namespace is created when a function is called, and it only lasts until the function returns.
-2)	Global Namespace is created when the module is included in the project, and it lasts until the script ends.
-3)	Built-in Namespace includes built-in functions and built-in exception names.
+    Python: Local Namespace is created when a function is called, and it only lasts until the function returns; Global Namespace is created when the module is included in the project, and it lasts until the script ends; Built-in Namespace includes built-in functions and built-in exception names.

 * Types
   * What types does the language support?